HEASARC/heasarc-tutorials/.github/pull_request_template.md

 Reviewers should attempt to provide initial comments within 2-3 days.

-Please tag any user who you feel would like to discuss the notebook under review.
+Please tag any users that you feel would like to discuss the notebook under review.

 ## Critical review criteria

 The author of the pull request should make an effort to go through these check points and ensure that their submission satisfies each point - reviewers will also compare to these checklists.

 ### Science review checklist
-- [ ] Does high-energy data make up a significant part of the tutorial?
+- [ ] Does using high-energy data make up a significant part of the tutorial?
 - [ ] Is there a use case in the introduction that motivates the code?
-- [ ] Will our community understand this motivation/code?
 - [ ] Does the code do what the introduction says it is going to do?
 - [ ] Is it scientifically accurate?
 - [ ] Have all necessary references to literature been included?